codefortulsa/tulsa-county-desk-blotter-api/README.md

 Note: it is recommended to run the server using a tool like forever to keep it running in the background.

+###Heroku

+THe API is set up for heroku, to run it all you have to do is add a heroku remote and push to heroku.

 ##How does it work?
 When a request is made to the api at http://localhost:3030/deskBlotter, the following PDF is downloaded: http://iic.tulsacounty.org/srsreports/Desk%20Blotter.pdf.